 “Never read it,” Cullen shrugged.

 “You didn’t?”
-Kate seemed taken aback to hear it.
+Kate looked taken aback to hear it.

 “I was too busy living that story to bother with Varric’s novelization of it,” Cullen said, dryly.
 “As for us templars, we were left in a state.
 There were only a few dozen mages left - all of them apprentices and the elderly.
 Any adult with ability ran off at the first opportunity.
 Rylen was with me then - and Ruvena and Keran and Morris and a few others.
 It was madness trying to keep order, because we kept being attacked every day.
 Citizens from Kirkwall kept sailing over in whatever boat they could get their hands on, ready to lay siege to the Gallows.
 They wanted to finish off the last of the mages - or the last of the templars, depending upon their politics.”